15205080581/polardb/intl.en-US/Pricing/Specifications and pricing.md

  |

 **Note:**

 -   **Each price in the preceding tables is for a single node.
 An ApsaraDB for POLARDB cluster consists of a primary node and a read-only node by default.**
 -   You can select node specifications for the primary node when you create a cluster.
 The read-only node has the same specifications as the primary node.
 -   Each **maximum input/output operations per second \(IOPS\)** value is theoretical.
 -   The maximum connections of a cluster depend on the specifications of the nodes in the cluster.
 Increasing the number of nodes does not increase the maximum connections of the cluster.
 -   If you need higher computing capabilities and storage capacity \(such as **100 TB**\), [open a ticket](https://selfservice.console.aliyun.com/ticket/createIndex) to contact after-sales support engineers.
--   **Prices for storage**

-    The storage is serverless.
-You do not need to select the storage capacity when you create a cluster.
-As data increases, the storage capacity automatically extends.
-The storage is billed based on the data size.
-You can check your data size on the [details page](../intl.en-US/User Guide for MySQL/Cluster management/View clusters.md#) of your cluster in the console.

-    -   Regions in Mainland China: USD 0.00077/GB/hour, USD 0.55GB/month。
-    -   Regions outside Mainland China: USD0.00085/GB/hour，USD 0.61GB/month。
-    **Note:**

-    -   The [maximum storage capacity](intl.en-US/Pricing/Specifications and pricing.md#table_g1y_xjg_tdb) varies with node specifications.
-If you want to increase the storage capacity, [upgrade the configuration of your cluster](../intl.en-US/User Guide for MySQL/Cluster management/Change specifications.md).
--   **Prices for data backup**

-    Currently, the storage occupied by ApsaraDB for POLARDB backup files is free of charge.

 ## FAQ {#section_mxm_x1v_vfb .section}